DNM1008/Dots/README.md

-copyq, dunst, flameshot, firefox (optional), kitty, (optional), libreoffice (optional), lxsession, mailspring, mvp, neofetch, nitrogen (optional), nsxiv, nvim, ngvim, pavucontrol, pcmanfm, picom, pulseaudio, qbittorrent, qt5ct, qtile, qtile extras, rofi, starship, sycthing (optional), zathura.
+copyq, dunst, flameshot, firefox (optional), kitty, (optional), libreoffice (optional), lxsession, mailspring, mvp, neofetch, nitrogen (optional), nsxiv, nvim, ngvim, pavucontrol, pcmanfm, picom, pulseaudio, qbittorrent, qt5ct, qtile, qtile extras, rofi, starship, sycthing (optional), xwallpaper, zathura.

 Copy the content of `.config` to your own `~/.config` folder, then copy `.bash_profile` to your home (`~`) folder.

+Get yourself a wallpaper :) and put it in `~/.cache`, name it `wall` (xwallpaper will look for `wall` in `.cache`.
+Alternatively you can just use nitrogen.

 Add this to your `/etc/bash.bashrc` (You will need sudo privilleges):